 I have spent the last 15+ years working at the intersection of healthcare and data.
 My roles have included product manager, software engineer, researcher, and management consultant.
+I'm fascinated by complex systems, and enjoy spending my time discovering simplicity within them.

 My most recent degree is an MBA from Wharton, where I was selected to participate in the Health Care Management program.
 My undergraduate degree is in Mathematics, from Carleton College.